Yangyangii/GAN-Tutorial/README.md

 # GANs Tutorial
 Very simple implementation of GANs, DCGANs, CGANs, WGANs, and etc. with PyTorch for only MNIST.

-You can run it immediately at Jupyter Notebook.
+You can run the code at Jupyter Notebook.
 And actually you can also run these codes by using Google Colab immediately!

 ## Requirements
 >* python 3.6 (Anaconda)